EnterStudios/Stradivarius/README.md

 You must be a professional musician to register on the live site.
 If you're a developer and want access, e-mail the repo's maintainer.
 (See below.)

 ###TECHNOLOGY STACK
 Stradivarius is built on Django, mod_wsgi, and Apache installed on an AWS EC2 server (Ubuntu Precise 12.04-i386) associated with an Elastic IP.
-Site styling provided courtesy of Bootstrap.
+Site styling is provided courtesy of Bootstrap.
 All HTML5/CSS3 is fully validated.
-Right now, the live site is simply a Flask powered landing page.
+Right now, the live site is simply a Flask-powered landing page.
 The code in this repo--which features fully functional authentication--presently relies on PostgreSQL.
-We're refactoring to accommodate Mongo.
+We're hurridly refactoring things to accommodate Mongo.

-If you want a smart barebones project skeleton for your first or your next Django project, especially with **Heroku** in mind, then checkout [django-skel] (https://github.com/rdegges/django-skel) and/or [django-twoscoops-project] (https://github.com/seanbradley/django-twoscoops-project).
+###JUST LOOKING FOR A REPO TO HELP YOU GET STARTED WITH DJANGO?

-If, however, you are new to Django, and/or new to deploying Python frameworks on **AWS**, then you may need a little more meat on dem bones to get started.
-If so, [Simpletown] (https://github.com/seanbradley/Simpletown) is for you.
-Simpletown not only clearly hints at best practices, but provides everything you need to launch a complete--albeit minimal and easy to wrangle--Django project on one of Amazon's EC2 instances.
-Simpletown comes not only with a few nicities for deploying on AWS, but also with two example views--easy-to-understand functional views--one of which fetches resources from an external API.
+If you're just looking for a smart barebones project skeleton for your first your next Django project, especially if you plan on using **Heroku**, then checkout [django-skel] (https://github.com/rdegges/django-skel), or, alternatively, explore the exemplary [django-twoscoops-project] (https://github.com/twoscoops/django-twoscoops-project).
+If you're new to Django and plan on deploying to **AWS**, then you might prefer [Simpletown] (https://github.com/seanbradley/Simpletown).
+Simpletown not only clearly hints at best practices, but provides everything you need to launch a complete--albeit minimal and easy to wrangle--Django project on an Amazon EC2 instance.
+Simpletown also comes with two example views--easy-to-understand functional views--one of which even fetches resources from an external API via Kenneth Reitz's awesome Requests library to get you started.

 ###SETTINGS